What’s a HIPPS and where are they used?

 First, many process facilities have expanded to the point where the original pressure relieving and flare system may no longer be able to handle a potential event.
 Preventing a potential overpressure through the use of a HIPPS can be done at a much lower cost compared to installing a new flare and header system.

 Second, many subsea and land based pipelines are not designed to withstand full wellhead pressure.
-In some cases it is not physically possible to lay subsea pipe that is thick enough, and in other cases the project may not be commercially viable using pipe that is thick enough.
-In such cases, HIPPS are installed to protect the lower pressure rated portion of the pipeline.
+In some cases it is not physically possible to lay subsea pipe that is thick enough, and

 So a HIPPS measures pressure (usually using redundant transmitters), utilizes a logic solver (many technologies and configurations are acceptable), and closes valves.
 While such designs are allowed per current codes, the justification of such a system requires careful analysis by a team of specialists.
 The justification and analysis of a HIPPS must consider all operating and upset conditions that might cause an overpressure.
 Process dynamics must be analyzed to determine if the HIPPS can respond quickly enough to prevent the hazard.
 Some cases may be quite complex with multiple scenarios and multiple HIPPS.

 Without an adequately sized conventional relief system, the HIPPS represents the last line of defense against an overpressure event.
 Subsequently, many end users require an independent, third party review of the justification of such a system.